 - I bought a cheaper Keeper.
 I know, that’s technically spending.
 But I paid $10 for it which is about what I would pay in 2 months of utilizing the alternatives.
 I’ve been thinking of doing this for years and wish I had sprung for it ages ago.
 The benefit is that now, there are several “generic” menstrual cups available.
 (Did I just type that?
 I guess I did.)
 Which means the prices dropped considerably.
 Price being my main objection to the DivaCup, Keeper and others – which is silly, considering they’re an investment that would end up being far cheaper in the long run.
 An example of how scarcity makes you stupid.

 - Ordered a huge box of diapers.
 After some research, I discovered that it is indeed cheapest to obtain your diapers in bulk from Amazon combining the Amazon mom program + Subscribe & Save.
-UPDATED: we switched baby back to cloth diapers.
-We only use one disposable diaper every day, for overnight use.

 In the upcoming weeks, I’ll be sharing some of my experiences on this radical frugality journey.
 I hope you stick around!
 And I’ll be coming back around to this page as a home base and linking to the other posts I write about the No Spend Summer.

-1) Launching a No Spend Summer
+1) Launching a No Spend Challenge

 (this page) – exceptions, getting ready for a spending freeze